The New Zealand Kayak School is run by Mick Hopkinson and Pam Weiss.

 More recently he has been getting his thrills watching Liam paddling the big rapids on the Colorado and racing on the North Fork of the Payette.

 Pam is a native of Jackson Hole, Wyoming and for many years was a member of the US Cross country and Biathlon ski team.
+Recently she was inducted into the US Biathlon Association Hall of Fame.
 When she retired from competition she took up kayaking and climbing as therapy and has paddled the Grand Canyon, much to her satisfaction.
 Pam is the CFO, the brain of the Kayak School and in charge of Mountain bike purchases.

 Liam our son.
 He is now bigger than his mum and dad and is studying, we hope, at Massey University in Wellington.
 He has cleverly sidestepped "boatslavedom" by taking a holiday job as a sea kayak guide in Antarctica.